Twenty best places to visit in North India

 Kashmir Valley – A Heavenly Delight

 The Kashmir Valley is easily one of India’s most beautiful destinations.
 This exquisitely cool and lush place is like heaven on earth.
 Entering from Jawahar Tunnel or Zoji La Pass, the views will be fantastic, verdant and perfectly mountainous.
 The snow capped Pir Panjal Range, the bright green fields of corn, wheat, almonds etc., and some of the highest quality wood only adds to Kashmir’s beauty.
 Benign spices blended perfectly make the cuisine special.
 Not too industrialised, the renowned handicraft of Kashmir is worth checking out.
-The downside is unfortunately there have been years of political and social conflict over Kashmir, sometimes violent.
-This is by no means a reason to not go, but if you do be on your guard constantly around there.
+Kashmir is also home to Gulmarg Ski Resort.
+For those looking to ski in India, check out our blog!

 Leh and Ladakh – Distinctly beautiful valley